rbrtotavio/rbrtotavio/README.md

 ### Howdy! 👋
-I'm Roberto O. P. Leite and I've always been interested in and in love with the IT area of study and commercial aplications.
+I'm Roberto O. P. Leite and I've always been interested in IT.
 Currently I'm a student at the Federal Rural University of Pernambuco (UFRPE).

 Here are some ideas to get you started: